 The Sun is The Answer

 Solar energy can be the answer to India’s energy problems.
 Installation of residential solar panels on the rooftops could offer a practical and fast solution to energy problems in rural India where more than 60 per cent of the Indian population is to be found.
-There are solar panels for home which can have mini-grid or off-grid installation and these can help to bring electricity to areas which are still un-electrified.
+There are solar panels for a home which can have mini-grid or off-grid installation and these can help to bring electricity to areas which are still un-electrified.

 Growth in Rooftop Solar Sector